3DOM-FBK/COLMAP_SLAM/README.md

 # COLMAP_SLAM

+Visual-SLAM based on COLMAP API mainly intended for the development and test of new SLAM features (deep-learning based tie points and matching, keyframe selection, global optimization, etc).
+The repository uses Kornia (https://github.com/kornia/kornia) for matching, and for now only Key.Net+HardNet8 is implemented.
+All local features made available by Kornia will be added shortly.
+Other interest points: RootSIFT from COLMAP, ORB from OpenCV, and ALIKE (https://github.com/Shiaoming/ALIKE).

-SLAM based on COLMAP API for both Windows and Linux OS.
-The repository is under construction, if interested in the project you are free to join.
-Please note the repository is an adaptation of COLMAP to work in real-time.
-For code and license please refer to: <https://github.com/colmap/colmap>.
+Currently only the monocular scenario is supported, but we are joining an other repository with other features (multi-cameras, GNSS, IMU).
+If interested in the project please contact us, you are free to join.

+Note the repository is an adaptation of COLMAP to work in real-time, for code and license please refer to: <https://github.com/colmap/colmap>.

 ## EuRoC